Our Environmental Ambition

 PwC strives to make positive contributions to society and the environment.
 We do this through our people, our business, and by increasing the sustainability of our own organisation.
 We want to be at the forefront of the transition to a more sustainable society.
 In line with our Global strategy ‘the new equation’, we realize bold and result-oriented solutions: technology-driven and human-centric.

 PwC has been climate neutral for years, this simply means that we offset all of our CO2 emissions.
-A few years ago, we embraced the sustainable development goals (SDGs) and established a 100% circular ambition for 2030.
-With this we mean no emissions, no waste and optimal reuse of resources.
 In 2017 we introduced an internal CO2 price of 100 Euros per tonne CO2.
-Finally, in September 2020, PwC announced its global Net Zero ambition in line with the maximum of 1.5 degrees temperature rise as defined in the Paris agreements.
+In September 2020, PwC announced its global Net Zero ambition in line with the maximum of 1.5 degrees temperature rise as defined in the Paris agreements.

 In concrete terms, our Net Zero ambition means: